hermango/shareable/README.md

 ```

 To override the default view for a button, place your own template file in the
-app/views/shareable/ directory and prepend your filename with an underscore.
+app/views/shareable/ directory of your app and prepend your filename with an underscore.

 E.g.: facebook_button -> app/views/shareable/_facebook.html.erb